 The single plane swing doesn’t require nearly the same motion and for many golfers, it’s much easier to understand.

 2. Provides a Consistent Draw

-When performed properly, the single plane golf swing will create a consistent draw shot.
-The arms and shoulders will be on the same plane naturally, which will provide a flatter swing with the club arching around the golfer’s body.
+When performed properly, the single plane swing will create a consistent draw shot.
+The arms and shoulders will be on the same plane naturally, which will provide a flatter plane with the club arching around the golfer’s body.

 If you perform this type of swing properly, it will create a swing that will have you hitting the ball slightly from inside the target line.
 You’ll end up with a slight draw, which is the preferred shot for most golfers.